Jobs

 including hazard reporting techniques, and develop staff through on-the-job field training

-opportunities and administrative use of the safety software system. - The Supervisor will respond to or coordinate staff response to accident sites and establish the
+• The Supervisor will respond to or coordinate staff response to accident sites and establish the

 chain of events immediately preceding the event and formulate possible causes; act as the